IBM-Bluemix-Docs/GlobalizationPipeline/index.md

 Before you start to work with translation on {{site.data.keyword.GlobalizationPipeline_short}}, you can choose a suitable translation plan.

 There are two translation plans available on {{site.data.keyword.GlobalizationPipeline_short}}, the Standard plan and Professional plan.
 Both these plans provide integrated unlimited basic machine translation as well as the capability to integrate with other machine translation engines for an additional charge.
 In the Professional plan, {{site.data.keyword.GlobalizationPipeline_short}} additionally offers a professional translation review and editing service.
-You can switch between {{site.data.keyword.GlobalizationPipeline_short}} plans within Bluemix with all data reserved.
+You can switch between {{site.data.keyword.GlobalizationPipeline_short}} plans within {{site.data.keyword.Bluemix_notm}} with all data reserved.

 ## Estimating {{site.data.keyword.GlobalizationPipeline_short}} Data Usage